stanford-rc/recommend-o-matic/docs/README.md

  - [vertical layout (version 1)](https://stanford-rc.github.io/recommend-o-matic/demo/vertical-layout/) was the original version, and it was hard to see both options and the table at the same time.
  - [horizonal layouy (version 2)](https://stanford-rc.github.io/recommend-o-matic/demo/horizontal-layout/) moved the questions to the side of the table, making it easier to see both.
  - [simple layout (version 3)](https://stanford-rc.github.io/recommend-o-matic/demo/stanford-compute/) takes the stance that the table is too large and busy, and we want to make it more compact.
+ - [grid layout (version 4)](https://stanford-rc.github.io/recommend-o-matic/demo/stanford-compute-grid/) too many cooks spoil the soup!
+For this version I threw away our current prototype and updated it to be as I think it might look nice.